ruby-processing/JRubyArt/README.md

 `processing-3.3.6`

-`jdk1.8.0_131+` can be openjdk with OpenJFX _a separate download works on ArchLinux_, currently FX2D is experimental is expected to replace JAVA2D in the near future see changes above...
+`jdk1.8.0_131+` can be openjdk with OpenJFX _a separate download works on ArchLinux_, currently FX2D is still experimental but might in the future replace JAVA2D as default renderer, however for hardware graphics acceleration there is alway P2D / P3D.

 ### recommended installs (JRubyArt is currently hard-coded to expect them)